leegal1992/learningsteps-terraform/README.md

 ![Insufficient privileges error](./screenshots/28-app-registration-INSUFFICIENT-PRIVILEGES.png)

-*Initial app registration attempt fails with an "Insufficient privileges" error.*

-Root cause investigation showed this was **not** a missing Entra ID role, but a **display-name collision** in a shared classroom tenant: `az ad app create` found an existing application with the same display name and attempted to patch it instead of creating a new one.
-Ownership checks on both existing `learningsteps-oauth2-proxy` apps confirmed neither belonged to this account - one was orphaned (no owner at all), the other belonged to a classmate:
+The error said insufficient privileges, which made me think I was missing an Entra role.
+After checking, it turned out this was not actually a permissions problem at all.
+Since this is a shared classroom tenant, someone else had already registered an app with the exact same display name, and the CLI tried to patch that existing app instead of creating a new one for me.

 ```powershell
 az ad app list --display-name learningsteps-oauth2-proxy --query "[].{DisplayName:displayName, AppId:appId, ObjectId:id}" -o table